 Set a guard post, with a "Survey Marker" decal attached, 2 ft.
-S. from corner.
+N. from corner.

-Coordinate position of this corner, based on Montana Coordinate System IV.
-(North Zone):
+IV.
+Coordinate position of this corner, based on Montana Coordinate System (North Zone):

-Y= 529233.4682
+Y = 529328.4705

-[the values expressed have an estimated uncertainty of $\pm$ 0.7 ft., the listing to the ten-thousand's place is to provide mathematical conformity with my filed certificate of survey.]
+Ithe values expressed have an estimated uncertainty of \pm 0.7 ft., the listing to the ten-thousand's place is to provide mathematical conformity with my filed certificate of survey.]